lurxdel/Cafe-Website/README.md

 ![Contact](https://github.com/user-attachments/assets/59b88906-dbb6-4f6f-82ae-af65660bd18d)
 ![Purchased](https://github.com/user-attachments/assets/4b1f251f-7784-4be4-a859-838641d38e7e)

 ## Visit Website Here
 https://github.com/lurxdel/Cafe-Website/deployments/github-pages

+### Acknowledgment
+We are grateful to our instructors for their guidance and support throughout the development of this project.
+This work reflects our learning journey and the collaborative efforts of the team.

 ## Support Me
 If you like my work or find it helpful, you can support me by: